valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

 ### Post-install

-The last step was to follow the [OpenCore Post-Install Guide](https://dortania.github.io/OpenCore-Post-Install/).
+The last step was to follow the [OpenCore post-install guide](https://dortania.github.io/OpenCore-Post-Install/).

 Seems that mostly everything I need worked out of the box so I didn't have much to fix there, I just copied OpenCore's EFI from the USB to my